darknil/ChatGPT-telegrambot/README.md

 3.Instal openai api using - `npm i openai`

-Write your telegram api in TELEGRAM TOKEN.
+Write your telegram api in `TELEGRAM TOKEN`

-Write your Openai API in OPENAI API and change ORGANIZATION
+Write your Openai API in OPENAI API and change `ORGANIZATION`

-Write your bot hashtag in YOURBOTHASH
+Write your bot hashtag in `YOURBOTHASH`

 Run `node main.js` and enjoy :)